Tech-Chuks/aws-lambda-api-dump/README.md

 🎯 ** Cloud & DevOps Engineer | Graduate Student in Computer Information Systems**

-This a hands-on projects in **AWS, Terraform, CI/CD, and Networking** to launch my career in Cloud/DevOps engineering.
+This is a hands-on projects in **AWS, Terraform, CI/CD, and Networking** to launch my career in Cloud/DevOps engineering.
 My focus is on **real-world infrastructure design** and showcasing projects that recruiters and hiring managers can trust.

 ---